 Since diarrhea itself is a symptom rather than a disease, it can be difficult to determine whether your pet’s condition is serious or passing.
 If your kitten has diarrhea that continues for more than 24 hours but has no other symptoms, it is important that you get him/her to your family veterinarian as soon as possible.
 Like human babies, kittens can quickly become dehydrated.
 However, in cases where watery stool is combined with other symptoms listed below, you should seek immediate veterinary care:

-Veterinary Treatment of Diarrhea In cases where the cause is unclear, your veterinarian can perform a number of tests in order to determine the source of your pet’s condition, including fecal examinations, blood tests, urinalysis and X-rays that can reveal intestinal blockages.
+In cases where the cause is unclear, your veterinarian can perform a number of tests in order to determine the source of your pet’s condition, including fecal examinations, blood tests, urinalysis and X-rays that can reveal intestinal blockages.
 While a simple fasting period may be enough to treat some cases, pets suffering from severe dehydration may need to a short hospital stay.
 If you suspect that your kitten has anything other than passing diarrhea, contact your family veterinarian.
-If your family veterinarian’s office is closed, you can visit one of our 24/7 hospitals.
+If your family veterinarian is closed, contact one of our 24/7 hospitals.